GRADUATE PROGRAMS IN THE ARTS

-The directories provide prospective graduate students with the information they need to begin the application process.
-These volumes are also key professional references for career-services representatives, department chairs, graduate and undergraduate advisors, librarians, professional-practices educators, and professors interested in helping emerging generations of artists and scholars find success.
+Each program entry provides a wealth of details in one comprehensible resource, enabling prospective graduate students to make informed choices.
+The directories are a key professional reference for career-services representatives, department chairs, graduate and undergraduate advisors, librarians, professional-practices educators, and professors helping an emerging generation of artists and scholars find success.